Wingate University: Academics

 Wingate offers 37 undergraduate majors, 10 pre-professional programs, and 42 minors.
 The university offers five bachelor's degrees: Bachelor of Arts, Bachelor of Science, Bachelor of Science in Nursing, Bachelor of Music Education, and Bachelor of Liberal Studies.
 The university also offers several graduate programs.
 One-in-five Wingate undergraduate students is preparing to be a pharmacist, physician assistant, physical therapist, occupational therapist, or nurse, and 65 percent of graduate students are enrolled in health sciences.

 Pharmacy

 The Wingate University School of Pharmacy is a pharmacy school located in Wingate, North Carolina.
-The school, part of Wingate University, offers a four-year Doctor of Pharmacy degree (Pharm.D) and is nationally accredited by the Accreditation Council for Pharmacy Education.
+The school, part of Wingate University, offers a Doctor of Pharmacy degree and is accredited by the Accreditation Council for Pharmacy Education.
 As of 2024, tied with 11 other programs, it was ranked #99 among pharmacy colleges in the US.

 Physician Assistant

 The physician assistant program is offered at both Wingate, North Carolina and Hendersonville, North Carolina campuses.
 As of 2021, it was ranked #118 among physician assistant programs within the U.S.